pammeyer80/matplotlib-challenge/README.md

 Provides the following details and analyses based on study results for drug regimens to treat tumor growth.

+### Observations
+Identifies 3 insights based on the analyzed data.

 ### Data Preview
 Includes the following key fields:
 * Mouse ID